BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Slow-acting Venom** `PASSIVE`

-Any model that suffers a wound from a War Drake which isn't prevented, and is not slain, reduces their Fight and Attack value by 1 (to a minimum of 1) for the remainder of the game.
-This effect does not stack on the same model between wounds from different War Drakes.
+Any model that suffers a Wound from a War Drake of Rhûn which isn't prevented, and is not slain, will reduce their Fight Value and Attacks by 1 (to a minimum of 1) for the remainder of the game.
+A model can only be affected by this special rule once per game, even if Wounded multiple times or by different models with this special rule.

 </div>